rhyven/ericlight.com/content/Tech/mdfe_linux.md

 So as a result, I've spent quite a few hours learning how to wrangle auditd around exclusions.
 Here's what I've learned:

+# You need to lie to install MDFE on Sid

+Edit `/etc/os-release` and change `VERSION_ID="11"` to `VERSION_ID="10"`.
+After that, you can install MDFE following the regular instructions.
+Don't forget to change it back later!

 # Troubleshooting performance issues:

 _See also: <https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/linux-support-perf?view=o365-worldwide>_